-(b) The revised post adjustment multiplier is applicable to all Professional staff members in the duty station.
-Existing staff members already at the duty station on or before the implementation date of the survey results receive the revised post adjustment multiplier, plus a personal transition allowance;

-c) The personal transitional allowance is the difference between the revised and prevailing post adjustment multipliers.
-It is paid in full for the first six months after the implementation date; and adjusted downward every four months until it is phased out [..]

-110. The Tribunal agrees with the Applicants that the mitigation, on both counts, the augmentation of the post adjustment multiplier and the transitional allowance, appears more as a rule of thumb than actual calculation of a margin of error.
-However, the resulting financial loss for the Applicants, 4.7% of the salary - or even 5.2%, as it is presented by the Applicants124, moreover, delayed by one year through the application of the transitional allowance - is not such that would overly deplete the content of the entitlement or cause "extreme grave consequences for the staff member, more serious than mere prejudice to his or her financial interest".

-111. Finally, the modification is temporary.
-As evidenced by ICSC reports 2017-2019, the impugned decision occurs in the context of a review of the post adjustment system carried out by the ICSC under the scrutiny of the General Assembly.125 Retaining an independent expert to examine the methodology was a step toward a comprehensive review that was subsequently launched and which includes establishing a working group on operational rules governing the determination of post adjustment
+- (b) The revised post adjustment multiplier is applicable to all Professional staff members in the duty station.
+Existing staff members already at the duty station on or before the implementation date of the survey results receive the revised post adjustment multiplier, plus a personal transition allowance; - c) The personal transitional allowance is the difference between the revised and prevailing post adjustment multipliers.
+It is paid in full for the first six months after the implementation date; and adjusted downward every four months until it is phased out [..] - 110.
+The Tribunal agrees with the Applicants that the mitigation, on both counts, the augmentation of the post adjustment multiplier and the transitional allowance, appears more as a rule of thumb than actual calculation of a margin of error.
+However, the resulting financial loss for the Applicants, 4.7 % of the post adjustment component of the salary and not 5.2% of the salary as a whole, as it is presented by the Applicants, moreover, delayed by one year through the application of the transitional allowance is not such that would overly deplete the content of the entitlement or cause "extreme grave consequences for the staff member, more serious than mere prejudice to his or her financial interest". - 111.
+Finally, the modification is temporary.
+As evidenced by ICSC reports 2017-2019, the impugned decision occurs in the context of a review of the post adjustment system carried out by the ICSC under the scrutiny of the General Assembly.
+Retaining an independent expert to examine the methodology was a step toward a comprehensive review that was subsequently launched and which includes establishing a working group on operational rules governing the determination of post adjustment multipliers, with the full participation of organizations and staff federations as well as

-124 The application refers to the document of Post Adjustment Changes for Group 1 Duty Stations Q and A, Question 7, which indicates that the 5,2% reduction was speculative based on an "(unrealistic) assumption that the CHF/USD exchange rate will remain the same"; however, the figure was attributed to the fluctuation in operational exchange rates and not to any particular feature of the applied methodology.
+&lt;sup>127 Statement in para.
+86 of the application refers to the document of Post Adjustment Changes for Group 1 Duty Stations Q and A, Question 7, which indicates that the 5,2% reduction was speculative based on an "(unrealistic) assumption that the CHF/USD exchange rate will remain the same", however, attributed to the fluctuation in operational exchange rates and not to any particular feature of the applied methodology.

-125 General Assembly resolutions 72/255, 73/273 and 74/255 A-B.
+&lt;sup>128 General Assembly resolutions 72/255, 73/273 and 74/255 A-B.